StripesOO7/poptracker-pack-builder/README.md

 Next the Pack askes for a source, an URL, to fetch the needed Datapackage from.
 This can be `https://archipelago.gg/datapackage` for supported Games or i.e `http://localhost/datapackage` if you are locally hosting a copy of the Archipelago Webhost with custom (unsupported/in-development) apworlds.
 After that it will ask for the **exact** name of the game you want to create the Tracker for.
 It needs to match the one from the Datapackage.
-After both has been provided these information get stored inside of `datapackage_url.txt`
+After both has been provided these information get stored inside of `datapackage_url.json`

-If you already have a files called `datapackage_url.txt` containing these information in the format `<Datapackage_URL>, <game_name>` they will get loaded from there instead of being asked for.
+If you already have a files called `datapackage_url.json` containing these information in the format `{"url":<Datapackage_URL>, "game_name":<game_name>}` they will get loaded from there instead of being asked for.

 Now the Datapackage gets loaded, the needed gamedata extracted and stored inside of the 2 main files the rest of the pack gets build from.
 These files are stored inside `/scripts/autotracking/` and are called `location_mapping.lua` and `item_mapping.lua`.